JohnyNich/Game-Changer/README.md

-# Game Changer
+# Luck or Logic
-Game Changer is a game hub with a selection of games based of logic and luck.
+Luck or Logic is a game hub which contains games which tests what's luck and what's logic.
+It combines games which makes you think, which'll have to make you think outisde the box.
+Think of it like a great big riddle.